 Step 5: Confirm the trade

-What is Polygon Trading?
+What Is Polygon (MATIC) Trading?

 Let us start by explaining why Polygon is emerging as one of the most popular digital coins.
 If you didn't know this already, Ethereum is among the most well-established cryptocurrencies, as it enables smart contracts and facilitates decentralized apps.